 As an artist, writer, and educator, I have focused especially on the melding of art, ethnography, and community organizing.
 Currently, I am a graduate student in Anthropology at UC Irvine working on a critical ethnography of detention and deportation in Texas.
 I am also active in state-wide efforts to establish Ethnic Studies in Texas and other southern states.
 I am a member of the Sin Huellas Artist/Activist Collective, which created the multi-media exhibit, "Detention Nation."
 The work has been shown in Houston, Denver, Topeka, and Lubbock.

-I am currently the Associate Director of Comparative Race and Ethnic Studies at TCU.
-Previously, I taught Mexican American Studies and Puente classes at Lee College.
-I continue to work with state-wide efforts to promote Mexican American Studies and Ethnic Studies at the K-16 level in Texas and beyond.
+Previously, I served as the inaugural Associate Director of the Department of Comparative Race and Ethnic Studies at TCU, the first ethnic studies department in Texas.
+Before that, I taught Mexican American Studies and in the Puente Project at Lee College.
+I continue to work with state-wide efforts to promote Mexican American Studies and Ethnic Studies from Pre-K to PhD in Texas and beyond.

 Works and Projects

 Migrant rights, stories, and resistance